hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 and universities.

 However, we first need to make sure that R is looking in the right place.
-When you opened up your project, RStudio automagically took you to the directory for that project.
-But because we keep lessons in a separate directory, we need to point R to the right place.
+In general, when you open up a project, RStudio automatically takes you to the directory for that project.
+Because the repo has lecture notes in the same directory as the data, we do not need to point R to a different place where data is stored.
+Sometimes you will have to do so.
 This is called setting the working directory, and can be done either by using the command `setwd` or in RStudio by going to “Session–\>Set Working Directory–\>Choose Directory.”
-Choose the directory where the file currently resides on your computer.
-Make sure to always set the working directory at the beginning of each session—not doing so causes a lot of headaches for new users.
+You would then choose the directory where the data file resides on your computer.
+Make sure if you need to, to always set the working directory at the beginning of each session—not doing so causes a lot of headaches for new users.

 ``` r
 df<-readRDS("sc_debt.Rds")